 Skip to content

-Home | Blog | How to decide whether to pursue self-publishing or traditional publishing
+Home | Blog | Should you pursue self-publishing or traditional publishing?

 You’ve got a book, whether you’ve finished the first draft or you’re through to the third draft.
 You need to decide whether to self-publish it or take it to publishers in the hope that they’ll publish it for you.
 How do you decide?